marcou-andrew/CX4640Project/README.md

 Again due to the limited capacity of the floating-point system, not all numbers are representable.
 If such is the case, then the number will be approximated to a nearby floating point number.
 This process is referred to as rounding and introduces the important topic of rounding error.
 Two methods of rounding are commonly used.
 * Chopping - removing the "extra" bits of a number and leaving the rest as is; also referred to as rounding toward zero
 * Round to Nearest - rounds to the closest floating point number, up or down.
 Round to nearest is the most accurate method and is the default within the IEEE system.

-ε<sub>mach</sub>
+This again raises an important topic ε<sub>mach</sub>. ε<sub>mach</sub> is the accuracy of the floating-point system.
+In other words, ε<sub>mach</sub> is the smallest possible value that a computer can notice.
+Any smaller and it will identify that number as 0.

 ## Floating-Point Arithmetic
 ### Addition and Subtraction